You can now apply online for a Performance Bond - it only takes three (3) minutes! (Yep, we timed it.) Click here:

 How long is the validity of the Performance Bond?

-The duration of a performance bond varies.
+The duration of a performance bond guarantee in construction varies.
 They can last until practical completion, or they could be terminated at the request of either party.

 What is the coverage under performance bond?